 Japan at Night: A Breathtaking Experience

 Japan’s nightlife is an excellent compensation for the country’s workaholic nature.
-It is part of the Japanese tradition that people work excessively.
-It is pretty rare for Japanese workers to take time off away from work that rest days are easily counted on one hand.
-This brutal working condition embodies more of what a dark time means.
+Japan is known for a hard work ethic, even to the point of working excessively.
+It is so rare for Japanese workers to take extended time off away from work that rest days can be easily counted on one hand.
+These sometimes brutal working conditions embodies more of what a dark time means.